 Choosing your spot

-Some areas are more popular than others, but it really depends on what you prefer.
+Some areas are more popular than others, but it really depends on what suits your family best.
 For example:

 Others prefer to camp a little further away for more peace and quiet